 Try our products and service, we're certain you will be pleasantly surprised.

 Pictured above; One of our handmade hardwood four panel doors, set in the hallway to Dale Rise.
 Such an excellent paint finish can only be obtained from a quality starting point.
-Testament to the products we produce.
+Testament to all the products we produce.

 What do we do?